Battle of Karbala (1991): 6–11 March

-There was great hope that the Saddam's regime would not be able to quell this rebellion without air power.
-But since issues had been provoked throughout the city, which was blocked by the coalition forces as a condition of Gulf War ceasefire.
-However, U.S. forces did not prevent Saddam from using overwhelming force to suppress the uprising.
-Karbala suffered severe artillery shelling and rebel holdouts were attacked with helicopter gunships, despite the official declaration of Iraqi no-fly zones.
+The insurgents hoped that Saddam's regime would not be able to quell the rebellion without air power.
+But issues had been provoked throughout the city, which was blocked by the coalition forces as a condition of the Gulf War ceasefire.
+However, US Forces did not prevent Saddam's forces from using overwhelming force to suppress the uprising.
+Karbala was subjected to severe artillery shelling and rebel holdouts were attacked with helicopter gunships.
+The US and allies did not create Iraqi no-fly zones south of the 32nd parallel until 1992, extending to the 33rd parallel and covering Karbala in 1996.

-Iraqi Republican Guard encountered resistance as soon as they entered the city.
-As a result of the mostly-Sunni Republican Guard's resentment of the Shiites, it was said that the tanks bore placards saying, "No More Shia After Today."
-The main targets included the main Shia shrines and the al-Husseini hospital.
-At the hospital, doctors treated the wounded while people continually rushed in to donate blood and medicine, despite the concentrated shelling from the loyalist forces on the city outskirts.
-The rebels put up a stiff resistance in defending the hospital.
-Once it fell, the army rounded up doctors, nurses, and took them away for execution.
-Patients were thrown out of windows and reports surfaced of bulldozers burying bodies on the hospital grounds.

-Throughout the counterattack, voices could be heard on loudspeakers at the shrines of Abbas and Hussein, directing orders for the insurgency to attack the Republican Guard.
-In the closing days of the uprising, the shrines were heavily damaged by artillery and rocket fire from helicopters.
-Many rebels and their civilian sympathizers barricaded themselves into the buildings.
-Video recordings show the people dancing in euphoria and calling for the aid of America and Iran, which never came.
+Throughout the counterattack, voices could be heard on loudspeakers which were located in the shrines of Abbas and Hussein, directing the insurgents to attack the Republican Guards.
+In the closing days of the uprising, the shrines were heavily damaged by artillery shells and rockets which were fired from helicopters.
+Many rebels and many civilians who supported them barricaded themselves in the buildings.
+In video recordings of the uprising, the people are dancing in euphoria and they are also requesting aid from America and Iran, aid which never came.
 Once the loyalist forces surrounded the shrine, the leader of the assault and a henchman of Saddam, Kamal Hussein Majid, stood on a tank and shouted: "Your name is Hussein and so is mine.
 Let us see who is stronger now."
 He then gave the order to open fire on the shrine.
-After blowing down the doors, the Guard rushed in and killed a majority of those inside with automatic weapons fire.
+After blowing down the doors of the shrine, the Guards rushed in and killed the majority of the people who were inside the shrine with automatic weapons fire.

-Once in control of the city, the army encircled each district looking for young men.
-At first they shot whomever they saw.
-After a day or so, they arrested every male over the age of 15.
-Shia clerics found walking on the streets were rounded up and never seen again.
-Dead bodies were mined and they were not allowed to be removed from the streets.
-Helicopter gunships on the outskirts reportedly strafed civilians fleeing the city as well.
+Once it was in control of the city, the army encircled each district of it and looked for young men.
+At first, the soldiers shot whoever they saw.
+After a day or so, they arrested every male who was over the age of 15.
+Shia clerics who were seen walking on the streets were rounded up and never seen again.
+Dead bodies were mined and people were not allowed to remove them from the streets.
+Helicopter gunships which were located on the outskirts of the city reportedly strafed civilians while they were fleeing from the city.

 19 March

-Soldiers took vengeance on both rebels and civilians who had not fled.
-Moving from district to district, they rounded up young men suspected of being rebels, transported them to stadiums where some were executed.
+Soldiers took vengeance on rebels and civilians who had not fled.
+Moving from district to district, they rounded up young men who they suspected of being rebels, transported them to stadiums and executed some of them.
 Others were reportedly sent to a large detention facility outside Baghdad.
 Such marks indicated that the uprising was officially suppressed.